 People charged with serious criminal traffic offenses should carefully consider their legal options.
 A conviction for certain traffic offenses can result jail or prison sentences, license suspensions, fines and/or community service.
-It’s therefore highly recommended that you review you defense options with a well qualified Texas criminal attorney prior to your court date.
+It’s therefore highly recommended that you review your defense options with a well qualified Texas criminal attorney prior to your court date.

-Georgetown Criminal Traffic Arrest Lawyer
+Georgetown Traffic Offense Lawyer in Texas

 Georgetown Traffic Charges Information Center